 - Place the roasted jalapenos in a sealed container in the refrigerator.
 It is good to use up to a month.

-- You may freeze the roasted peppers in a ziplock bag to store upto 6 months.
+- You may freeze the roasted peppers in a ziplock bag for up to 6 months.

-- Add the chopped or as whole to a bottle of olive oil.
-But use this jalapeno infused olive oil within a week to avoid any contamination.
+- Add the chopped or whole to a bottle of olive oil.
+But use this jalapeno-infused olive oil within a week to avoid any contamination.

 How to use roasted jalapeno